}

 Instead of focusing on one name, try combining all three.
 You could use an initial from each of the three partners and combine these other words to create your new name.

-This word summarized what they would deliver, a mammoth-sized variety of online content covering all their favourite things from Disney, Universal, theme parks, trivia and beyond!
+This word summarised what they would deliver: a mammoth-sized variety of online content covering all their favourite things from Disney, Universal, theme parks, trivia and beyond!

-If your business offers a product or service, and there are many people involved, you might opt for creating a name that best represents your business or naming it after what you provide.
+If your business offers a product or service (with many people involved), you might opt for creating a name that best represents your business or naming it after what you provide.

 Decide which question above best resonates with your business name situation.